Alexander Brorsson: Career

 Brorsson won his first medal at the Swedish indoor championships in 2009, a bronze.
 Having become Swedish U23 champion in 2011, he went on to his first Finland–Sweden International where he finished third.

 In 2012 he broke the 8-second barrier in the 60 metres hurdles as well as the 14-second barrier in the 110 metres.
 After becoming Swedish indoor champion in 7.88 he ran 7.82 in February 2012.
 He became double Swedish U23 champion (110 hurdles and 200 metres) before winning a gold and silver (110 hurdles and 100 metres) at the Swedish championships.
-He had ran the hurdles in 13.99 seconds in June, and now recorded 13.98.
+He had run the hurdles in 13.99 seconds in June, and now recorded 13.98.
 At the Finland–Sweden International, Brorsson finished second in the high hurdles, third in the 100 metres and won the relay.

 2013 would therefore see his continental debut.
 He started the indoor season with 7.86, then ran 7.73 in Malmö before competing at the 2013 European Indoor Championships without reaching the final.
 He ran the relay at the 2013 European Team Championships First League, and competed at the 2013 Summer Universiade, again without reaching the final.

 Brorsson only won bronze in the hurdles at the 2014 Swedish indoor championships, but silver in the 200 metres; thus he ran the 200 metres and relay at the 2014 European Team Championships Super League.
 An equalling of his 13.98 personal best in Donnas was followed by his second Swedish title, achieving 13.86 in Umeå.
 He competed both individually and in the relay at the 2014 European Championships without reaching the final before winning the relay at the Finland–Sweden International.